 The highest divinity is threefold in its nature, consisting of what are called the three Logoi in Theosophy or Anthroposophy.
-In esoteric Christianity these three aspects are called the Father, Word or Son, and the Holy Ghost; in ancient Indian teachings these are called Brahma, Shiva, Vishnu.
+In esoteric Christianity these three aspects are called the Father, Word or Son, and the Holy Ghost; in ancient Indian teachings these are called Brahma, Shiva, Vishnu, in ancient Egypt Osiris, Isis and Horus.
 See Schema FMC00.064.

 The Trinity is to regarded as intertwined aspects of a threefold Unity from the maha paranirvana and paranirvana planes into the nirvana plane, (see Schema FMC00.062, and Planes or worlds of consciousness), where the threefoldedness gives rise to sevenfoldedness (see Schema FMC00.061) at the level of the Seven creative spirits and Monads.